linkerd/linkerd/linkerd/docs/interpreter.md

 ## namerd

 kind: `io.l5d.namerd`
+kind: `io.l5d.namerd.http`

 The namerd interpreter offloads the responsibilities of name resolution to the namerd service.
 Any namers configured in this linkerd are not used.
+The `io.l5d.namerd` interpreter uses namerd's long-poll thrift interface and the `io.l5d.namerd.http` interpreter uses namerd's HTTP streaming interface.
+Note that the protocol that the interpreter uses to talk to namerd is unrelated to the protocols of linkerd's routers.

 Key | Default Value | Description
 --- | ------------- | -----------